 SELECT REPLACE('I love MySQL', 'MySQL', 'SQL') AS replaced_text;

-'SQL'. - Output:
+Output:

-I love SQL.
+I love SQL

 UPDATE products